SaitamaDuBled/Console-Active-Directory/README.md

 ## Author 🧑‍💻

-This script was developed by [Your Name or Your Company](https://your-website.com).
+This script was developed by SaitamaDuBled.

 ---